kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

 Note that the `windows.gmsaCredentialSpecName` and `windows.gmsaCredentialSpec` fields of the `securityContext` struct is speculative at the moment and may change in the future.
 The names/parents of the GMSA fields will depend on how the exact structure and representation of OS specific `securityContext` fields evolve.

-The annotations will continue to be supported Beta onwards (side-by-side with securityContext field) but GMSAAuthorizer will prevent a single podspec that has GMSA configuration specified using both annotations and securityContext fields.
-A subset of pods may continue to use annotations only to specify GMSA configuration Beta onwards.
+#### GMSAExpander webhook
+A new webhook, GMSAExpander, will be implemented and configured to act on pod creation.
+It will perform the following steps:

+  - In Alpha, check if GMSA credential spec JSON annotations [`pod.alpha.windows.kubernetes.io/gmsa-credential-spec` or `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec`] corresponding to each reference to names of GMSACredentialSpec objects in annotations [`pod.alpha.windows.kubernetes.io/gmsa-credential-spec-name` or `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec-name/container-name`] is present and populated.

+  - In Beta, check if securityContext field [`podspec.securityContext.windows.gmsaCredentialSpec` or `podspec.container[i].securityContext.windows.gmsaCredentialSpec`] corresponding to each reference to names of GMSACredentialSpec objects in securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpecName` or `podspec.container[i].securityContext.windows.gmsaCredentialSpecName` is populated.

+  - If the GMSA credential spec JSON annotation is absent or empty or the securityContext field is empty, look up the GMSACredentialSpec object by name.
+If GMSACredentialSpec object does not exist, return error 422 Unprocessable Entity with message indicating GMSACredentialSpec object with specified name could not be found.
+If the GMSACredentialSpec object exists, obtain the data in the `credspec` member and convert it to JSON.
+Next, create a new annotation [`pod.alpha.windows.kubernetes.io/gmsa-credential-spec` or `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec`] if absent and populate it with the JSON (for Alpha) or populate the securityContext field [`podspec.securityContext.windows.gmsaCredentialSpec` or `podspec.container[i].securityContext.windows.gmsaCredentialSpec`] with the JSON (Beta onwards).

+Note that the annotations will not be processed/populated once the feature graduates to Beta and the securityContext fields will be used instead.

 #### GMSAExpander and GMSAAuthorizer Webhooks
-Two new admission webhooks, GMSAExpander and GMSAAuthorizer will be implemented to act on pod creation and updates.
+A new webhook, GMSAAuthorizer will be implemented to act on pod creation and updates and perform several checks and validations.

-During pod creation, GMSAExpander will first check for references to names of GMSACredentialSpec objects either through annotations or securityContext fields as described earlier.
-If the GMSACredentialSpec object is not found, pod creation is failed with a 404 NotFound error.
-If found, the contents of the `credspec` field of the GMSACredentialSpec object will be converted to JSON and used to populate the contents of the credential spec JSON annotations or securityContext fields if not already specified.
+During pod creation, the following checks and validations will be executed:

-GMSAAuthorizer will ensure the service account specified for the pod is authorized for a special `use` verb on the GMSACredentialSpec objects whose name is specified through the annotations or securityContext fields.
-GMSAAuthorizer will generate custom `AttributesRecord`s with `verb` set to `use`, `name` set to the GMSACredentialSpec object and `user` set to the service account of the pod.
+  - Authorize the service account specified for the pod to use specified GMSACredentialSpec objects: First look up all references to GMSACredentialSpec objects by name specified through annotations [`pod.alpha.windows.kubernetes.io/gmsa-credential-spec-name` and `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec-name` in Alpha] or securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpecName` and `podspec.container[i].securityContext.windows.gmsaCredentialSpecName` Beta onwards].
+Next, generate custom `AttributesRecord`s with `verb` set to `use`, `name` set to the specified name of a GMSACredentialSpec object and `user` set to the service account of the pod.
 Finally, the `AttributesRecord`s will be passed to authorizers to check against RBAC configurations.
-A failure from the authorizes results in a 403: Forbidden.
+A failure from the authorizer results in a response 403: Forbidden with message indicating the GMSACredentialSpec object to which the access was denied.

+  - Check each GMSA credential spec JSON has an associated reference to a GMSACredentialSpec object by name: The GMSA credential spec JSON may be populated in annotations or securityContext fields directly by app admins or through GMSAExpander.
+For each GMSA credential spec JSON specification in annotations [`pod.alpha.windows.kubernetes.io/gmsa-credential-spec` and `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec` in Alpha] or securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpec` or `podspec.container[i].securityContext.windows.gmsaCredentialSpec` Beta onwards], locate a corresponding reference to a GMSACredentialSpec object by name in annotations [`pod.alpha.windows.kubernetes.io/gmsa-credential-spec-name` or `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec-name` in Alpha] or securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpecName` or `podspec.container[i].securityContext.windows.gmsaCredentialSpecName` Beta onwards].
+If the reference to a GMSACredentialSpec object by name is not found, pod creation will be failed with 422: Unprocessable Entity along with a message indicating the GMSA credential spec JSON whose name was absent.
+If the reference is found, establish pair <GMSA CredentialSpec object name, GMSA credential spec JSON>.

-GMSAAuthorizer checks in a deep-equal fashion, the contents of the credential spec JSON in annotations or securityContext fields match with the contents of corresponding `credspec` member of the GMSACredentialSpec object referred to by the mandatory GMSACredentialSpec name field.
-If the deep equal check fails, pod creation will be failed with 400: BadRequest
+  - Validate contents of GMSA credential spec JSON: For each <GMSA CredentialSpec object name, GMSA credential spec JSON> pair established above, compare, in a deep equal fashion, the contents of the `credspec` member of the GMSACredentialSpec object (referred to by name) with the GMSA credential spec JSON obtained from annotations/securityContext fields.
+If the deep equal comparison fails, pod creation will be failed with 422: Unprocessable Entity along with a message indicating the mismatch and the contents of the credential spec JSONs that did not match.

 During pod updates, changes to the credential spec annotations will be blocked by GMSAAuthorizer and failed with 400: BadRequest.

-Starting with Beta, GMSAAuthorizer will fail creation of pods with 400: BadRequest if any Alpha annotation is present while securityContext fields are also populated in the same podspec.
+Note that modifications or removal of the named GMSACredentialSpec, or removal of authorization does not disrupt update/deletion of previously created pods.

+Note that the annotations will not be processed/populated once the feature graduates to Beta and the securityContext fields will be used instead.

 If the GMSAAuthorizer webhook is not installed and configured, no authorization checks will be performed on the contents of the credential spec JSON.
 This will allow arbitrary credential spec JSON to be specified for pods/containers and sent down to the container runtime.
 Therefore when configuring Windows worker nodes for GMSA support, in the Alpha stage, Kubernetes cluster administrators need to ensure that the GMSAAuthorizer webhook is installed and configured.

+#### Changes in Kubelet/kuberuntime for Windows:

+In the Alpha phase, `applyPlatformSpecificContainerConfig` will be enhanced (under a feature flag: `WindowsGMSA`) to analyze the credential spec related annotations on the pod [`pod.alpha.windows.kubernetes.io/gmsa-credential-spec` and `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec`] and determine an effective credential spec for each container:
+ - If `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec` is populated, effective credential spec of the container is set to that value.
+ - If `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec` is absent but `pod.alpha.windows.kubernetes.io/gmsa-credential-spec` is populated, effective credential spec of the container is set to the contents of `pod.alpha.windows.kubernetes.io/gmsa-credential-spec`.
+ - If `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec` is absent and `pod.alpha.windows.kubernetes.io/gmsa-credential-spec` is absent effective credential spec is nil.
+Next, annotation: `container.alpha.windows.kubernetes.io/gmsa-credential-spec` in `ContainerConfig` will be populated with the effective credential spec of the container.

+In the Beta phase, the logic in `applyPlatformSpecificContainerConfig` to populate annotation `container.alpha.windows.kubernetes.io/gmsa-credential-spec` in `ContainerConfig` will be removed.
+Instad, `DetermineEffectiveSecurityContext` will be enhanced (also under a feature flag: `WindowsGMSA`) to analyze the `securityContext.windows.gmsaCredentialSpec` fields for the pod overall and each container in the podspec and determine an effective credential spec for each container in the same fashion described above (and as it does today for several fields like RunAsUser, etc).
+Next, `ContainerConfig.WindowsContainerSecurityContext.CredentialSpec` will be populated with the effective credential spec for the container.

 #### Changes in CRI API:

 In the Alpha phase, no changes will be required in the CRI API.
-Annotation `container.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` in `ContainerConfig` will contain the credential spec JSON associated with each container.
+Annotation `container.alpha.windows.kubernetes.io/gmsa-credential-spec` in `ContainerConfig` will contain the credential spec JSON associated with each container.

 In the Beta phase, a new field `CredentialSpec String` will be added to `WindowsContainerSecurityContext` in `ContainerConfig`.
 This field will be populated with the credential spec JSON of a Windows container by Kubelet.

-#### Changes in Kubelet/kuberuntime for Windows:

-In the Alpha phase, `applyPlatformSpecificContainerConfig` will be enhanced (under a feature flag: WindowsGMSA) to analyze the credential spec related annotations on the pod [`pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` and `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name`] and determine an effective credential spec for each container:
- - If `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name` is populated, effective credential spec of the container is set to that value.
- - If `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name` is absent but `pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` is populated, effective credential spec of the container is set to the contents of `pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec`.
- - If `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name` is absent and `pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` is absent effective credential spec is nil.
-Next, `container.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` annotation in `ContainerConfig` will be populated with the effective credential spec of the container.

-In the Beta phase, `DetermineEffectiveSecurityContext` will be enhanced (also under a feature flag: WindowsGMSA) to analyze the `securityContext.windows.gmsaCredentialSpec` fields for the pod overall and each container in the podspec and determine an effective credential spec for each container in the same fashion described above (and as it does today for several fields like RunAsUser, etc).
-Next, `ContainerConfig.WindowsContainerSecurityContext.CredentialSpec` will be populated with the effective credential spec for the container.

 #### Changes in Dockershim

-During Alpha, `dockerService.CreateContainer` function will be enhanced (under a feature flag: WindowsGMSA) to create a temporary file with a unique name on the host file system under path `C:\ProgramData\docker\CredentialSpecs\`.
-This file will be populated with the contents of `container.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` annotation in `CreateContainerRequest.ContainerConfig`.
-Beta onwards, the `dockerService.CreateContainer` (under a feature flag: WindowsGMSA) will use the contents of `WindowsContainerSecurityContext.CredentialSpec` to populate the file.
+During Alpha, `dockerService.CreateContainer` function will be enhanced (under a feature flag: `WindowsGMSA`) to create a temporary file with a unique name on the host file system under path `C:\ProgramData\docker\CredentialSpecs\`.
+This file will be populated with the contents of `container.alpha.windows.kubernetes.io/gmsa-credential-spec` annotation in `CreateContainerRequest.ContainerConfig`.
+Beta onwards, `dockerService.CreateContainer` (under a feature flag: `WindowsGMSA`) will use the contents of `WindowsContainerSecurityContext.CredentialSpec` to populate the file.

 The temporary credential spec file's path will be used to populate `HostConfig.SecurityOpt` with a credential spec file specification.
 The credential spec file will be deleted as soon as `CreateContainer` has been invoked on the Docker client.